THE PEOPLE AT THE PRIEST SEMINARY

 Born in Reutlingen on 19th September 1974.
 Attended the Waldorf School there.
 Baptised and confirmed in the Christian Community.
 Went to the Priest Seminary after his civilian service.
 Practical year in Lima, then ordained in March 2000.
 Worked in Basel for 2 years, then in Freiburg for 11 years.
 Thereafter posted to Stuttgart.
 Married with four children.

 The festivals of the year and the appearance of Christ in the etheric

-In this course on the festivals of the year we work during the first trimester on a basic introduction to the festivals and their place in the natural cycle of the year.
+In this course on the festivals of the year we work on a basic introduction to the festivals and their place in the natural cycle of the year.
 We look at the historical background to the festivals, and attempt to understand them not simply in terms of their traditions, but rather from the point of view of their significance for our time.

 The future potential of the festivals, when grasped ever anew, can be seen in their relationship to the etheric reappearance of Christ.
 What are the soul gestures and experiences which help us towards a true celebration of Advent, Christmas and Epiphany, for example?
 Understanding, celebrating and creating festivals means developing an inner awareness and feeling for the active working of Christ in the present.
 As human beings, we are here to take up these Christ forces in such a way that they can become the basis for our deeds.

 In this course, we work on the cycle of five lectures on the Inner Realities of Evolution, which were held by Rudolf Steiner in Berlin in the autumn of 1911.
 With the aid of eurythmy we are able to immerse ourselves in the descriptions given of the dynamic encounters and interactions between the various Beings of the Hierarchies.
 The eurythmy helps us to understand the significance of these encounters on a deeper level.
 Through movement, we can cultivate an inner feeling for the creative forces, which brought the world into being and indeed continues to do so.